ropable/foundation_postgres/foreign_data_wrappers.md

 # Foreign Data Wrappers

 FDW enable access to non-Postgres databases.
 Acts like an adapter or interface to different data sources.
-RO FDWs introduced in 9.1, RW introduced in 9.3.
+Readonly FDWs introduced in 9.1, read/write introduced in 9.3.
 Can also read non-relational data (CSV, JSON, XML).
-All data will appear as local PG table.
+All data will appear as a local PG table.

 A FDW consists of two components: